 written affidavits from Lt.
 Clements and Lt.
 Hendricks, affidavits from eye witnesses who saw the crash, and from Sgt.
 Blackwell, the operator at Godman.
 From all of these this article is based.

 Ruppelt said that Mantell’s line about “it’s metallic and tremendous in size” stems from saucer buffs.
-It is in fact right in the
+It is in fact right in the affidavit of Sgt.
+Blackwell that this was clearly heard in the tower.
+Ruppelt apparently didn’t find too many key witnesses to interview.

 In the long run, one must reserve judgment on Ruppelt’s evidence this was a Skyhook balloon, taking into account other inaccurate things he said and the poverty of his method of research.***